signavio/tech-blog/_posts/2017-04-05-sniffy-database-profiler.md

 ![sniffy-executed-queries](../2017/sniffy-executed-queries.png)

-The listing of the executed queries combined with the execution count makes it easy to identify anti-patterns like N+1 queries where you have a high execution count but a low number of returned rows per statement.
+The listing of the executed queries combined with the execution count helps to identify anti-patterns like N+1 queries where you have a high execution count but a low number of returned rows per statement.
-The anti pattern of loading several rows by id in a loop can be replaced with one query an IN statement in the where cause taking multiple parameters.
+The anti pattern of loading several rows by ID in a loop can be replaced with one query with an IN statement in the where cause taking multiple parameters.
 Even if the SQL execution would take the same time for both statements you do not add the latency between application server and database for each row, and the total execution time does not grow with each returned row.
 If the latency between server and database is 1ms that would be 100ms for 100 rows and 1s for 1000 rows in total compared to 1ms for the batch loading if the execution time of the SQL statement is close to 0.
 The second query in the picture is executed 13 times and the where clause is restricted by one ID.
-This should be replaced with an IN statement.
+It should be replaced with an IN statement.

 # Use Sniffy in your own application

-To enable Sniffy in your own java application follow the [setup guide](http://sniffy.io/docs/latest/#_datasource).
+To enable Sniffy in your own Java application follow the [setup guide](http://sniffy.io/docs/latest/#_datasource).
-If your application is deployed on a tomcat, it is as easy as this:
+If your application is deployed on a Tomcat, it is as easy as this:

 1. Download the `sniffy.jar` from the [release page on github](https://github.com/sniffy/sniffy/releases/latest) and save it in your `<TOMCAT-HOME>/lib` folder
-2. Change your Database URL to add the prefix `sniffy:` e.g. `jdbc:mysql://localhost:3306/platform` becomes `sniffy:jdbc:mysql://localhost:3306/platform`
+2. Change your database URL to add the prefix `sniffy:` e.g. `jdbc:mysql://localhost:3306/platform` becomes `sniffy:jdbc:mysql://localhost:3306/platform`
-3. Change your Database DriverClass to be `io.sniffy.sql.SniffyDriver` e.g. replace `com.mysql.jdbc.Driver`
+3. Change your database DriverClass to be `io.sniffy.sql.SniffyDriver` e.g. replace `com.mysql.jdbc.Driver`
 4. Add the filter definition and mapping to your `web.xml`
 ```XML
 <filter>